Dallas Cowboys vs. New Orleans Saints NFL Week 13 Odds, Plays and Insights for December 2, 2021

 Over/under insights

-- Dallas and its opponents have combined to score more than 47.5 points in seven of 12 games this season.
+- Dallas and its opponents have combined to score more than 45.5 points in nine of 12 games this season.

-- New Orleans' games have gone over 47.5 points in five of 12 chances this season.

-- The two teams combine to score 53 points per game, 5.5 more than the total in this contest.
+- The combined points per game average of the two teams, 53, is 7.5 points greater than Thursday's over/under.

-- This contest's over/under is 2.2 points above the 45.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 0.2 points greater than the 45.3 these two squads combine to allow per game this season.

 Cowboys stats and trends

-- Dallas is 6-2 against the spread and 5-2 overall this season when the team notches more than 22.6 points.
+- When Dallas puts up more than 22.6 points, it is 6-2 against the spread and 5-2 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Saints.